dlsucomet/filwordnet-portal/README.md

 ## Built Using
 This app is built using [Dash](https://dash.plotly.com/), a Python-based web application framework on top of Plotly.js, React, and Flask.

-For the FilWordNet API, refer to this (private) [repository](https://github.com/dlsucomet/filwordnet-api).
+For the FilWordNet API, kindly refer to this (private) [repository](https://github.com/dlsucomet/filwordnet-api).
 [FastAPI](https://fastapi.tiangolo.com/) is used as the asynchronous server gateway interface (ASGI) framework, with [Uvicorn](https://www.uvicorn.org/) as the ASGI server.
 The API endpoints are exposed over a secure tunnel created via [ngrok](https://ngrok.com).

 ## Authors
 - **Mark Edward M. Gonzales**<br>